Search Engine Updates

 Google Webmaster Tools reports “404 Not found” for the sitemap

 - Check your permalinks settings of WordPress and click the Save button there.
+For Apache and Apache-compatible web servers, at least the following rewrite rule is required in your document root:

 - If you are using nginx as a web server, add the Rewrite Rules manually.
 The rules should be displayed on the plugin’s settings page.